Deutsche in talks to settle U.S. power manipulation case: FERC

-NEW YORK (Reuters) - Electricity regulators are in settlement talks with Deutsche Bank over allegations the bank manipulated the California electricity market, staff of the Federal Energy Regulatory Commission said in a filing Friday.
+NEW YORK, Jan 11 (Reuters) - U.S. energy market regulators are in settlement talks with Deutsche Bank over allegations the bank manipulated the California electricity market, staff of the Federal Energy Regulatory Commission said in a filing Friday.

 FERC proposed Deutsche pay a $1.5 million fine and disgorge of $123,198 in alleged ill-gotten profits last year.

-Deutsche Bank has disputed FERC’s allegation that it manipulated the market by deliberately losing money on physical transactions to profit in derivative markets.
+Deutsche Bank has disputed FERC’s allegation that it manipulated the market by deliberately losing money on physical transations to profit in derivative markets.

 On Friday, FERC staff requested a seven day extension of a filing deadline while the settlement talks were underway.